 Agricultural Youth Work Guidelines are available for over 50 tasks, including work basics, haying, dairy, gardening, working with animals, operating equipment and many others.
 New guidelines are also available for some tasks such as operating unmanned aerial vehicles (UAVs) and greenhouse work.
 All the guidelines are available in three languages (English, Spanish and French) and in multiple formats (interactive, read, print and view/download).
-Print and view formats enable users to modify skin tones and equipment colors.
+Print and view formats enable users to modify the skin tones of the workers and the equipment colors in the images.

-Visit CultivateSafety.org/Work to access the guidelines.
+Visit cultivatesafety.org/work to access the guidelines.